A1motoro/pptx/script.md

 Social media wants your immediate reaction, the impulse!
 Generally because we want validation, we follow it.
 But here comes the 48-h rule.
 It serves as a buffer.
 The Pause it provides would creat real autonomy for individuals.
 You also get your self protected: you show your mature side to the public.

-## Slide 8:
+## Slide 8:  Conclusion
 Now come to the conclusion.
 "A private life makes a public life worth living".
-Though we need to share everything, we could control it with the
+Though we need to share everything, we still could control it with the 48 h rebeliion today!